Reference from Wikipedia:

 SEAT's first serious attempt at a World Rally Championship (WRC) title was

-car with its roots in the Volkswagen Polo.
+burdened on the small SEAT Ibiza, a 1.6L normally aspirated front-wheel drive car with its roots in the Volkswagen Polo.
 The Ibiza allowed the company to

 start building its rallying experience, and was officially engaged in some